 The Golden Age of Kaffeeklatsch

-In the late 17th and 18th centuries, the classic age of enlightenment and reason, coffee salons and at-home coffee soirees grew immensely popular all over Europe, especially Germany and the Austrian empire.
-Primarily upper-class ladies (Damenkranz) congregated at these places for one purpose: to share the latest gossip, stimulated by caffeine and sugar … essentially the equivalent of men’s’ only bars and cigar clubs.
+In the late seventeenth and eighteenth centuries—the classic age of enlightenment and reason— coffee salons and at-home coffee soirees grew immensely popular in Europe, especially in Germany and the Austrian empire.
+Primarily upper-class ladies (Damenkranz) congregated at these places for one purpose: to share the latest gossip, stimulated by caffeine and sugar.
 Johannes Sebastian Bach even composed a comedic opera about the addiction to coffee chatter, with words from the German satirist Christian Friedrich Henrici (also known as Picander).
 The name of the opera is “Schweigt Stille.
 Plaudert nicht” (Be quiet.
 Don’t chatter), or better known as Bachs Kaffeekantate (“Ei! wie schmeckt der Coffee süße”).

 Klatsch in so many words

-As coffee bean plantations sprung up all over the world in countries around the equator, the price of coffee in Europe decreased significantly in the 19th century, making it affordable for all social classes to engage in Kaffeeklatsch.
+As coffee bean plantations sprung up all over the world in countries around the equator, the price of coffee in Europe decreased significantly in the nineteenth century, making it affordable for all social classes to engage in Kaffeeklatsch.
 Satirist Wilhelm Busch coined the phrase: “Gute Unterhaltung besteht nicht darin, dass man etwas Gescheites sagt, sondern dass man etwas Dummes anhören kann.”
 (Good conversations do not come about that you say something of substance, but that you can listen to something stupid).
-It is not for nothing, that the German language contains a great variety of words for Klatsch (with or without coffee):
+It’s significant that the German language contains a great variety of words for Klatsch (with or without coffee):

 gemütliche Zusammenkunft – nettes Geplauder – brodelnde Gerüchteküche – Klatsch und Tratsch – Klatscherei – Tratschereien – Klatschgeschichten – Gerede – Getratsch(e) – Gequatsche – Geflüster – Gemunkel – Getuschel – Geraune – Gerücht – Gelaber – Geplapper – offenes Geheimnis – Stadtgespräch – Altweibergeschwätz –Bürogeflüster – Buschfunk – Flurfunk – Lästerei(en) – Ratscherei – Fama – Flüsterpropaganda – Legende – Nachricht – Sage – Ondit – Rederei – Latrinenparole – Plauderei – Banalitäten – Klatsch – Nachrede – Phrasen – Rederei – Smalltalk – Unsinn – Halbwahrheiten – Blödsinn – Flausen – Nonsens – Widersinn – Schnickschnack